-Beginning in 2012, Growing Food Connections conducted a national scan and identified 299 local governments across the United States that are developing and implementing a range of innovative plans, public programs, regulations, laws, financial investments and other policies to strengthen the food system.
-GFC conducted exploratory telephone interviews with 20 of these urban and rural local governments.
+Growing Food Connections documents innovations in local government planning and policy.
+Beginning in 2012, Growing Food Connections conducted a national scan and identified local governments across the United States that are developing and implementing a range of innovative plans, public programs, regulations, laws, financial investments and other policies to strengthen the food system.
+GFC conducts exploratory telephone interviews with urban and rural local governments.
 The stories below highlight the innovative food systems planning and policy work from some of these communities.

 Innovation Deep Dive